-Despite its modest size, only about 3 to 4 inches long and 1 inch across - the gallbladder plays an important role in the digestive process.
-Acting as a storage facility for bile, a powerful digestive juice produced by the liver, the gallbladder concentrates and releases this fluid to aid in the breakdown of fats in the diet.
+Despite its modest size, only about 3 to 4 inches long and 1 inch across, the gallbladder plays an important role in the digestive process1.
+Acting as a storage facility for bile, a powerful digestive juice produced by the liver, the gallbladder concentrates and releases this fluid to aid in the breakdown of fats in the diet2.

-Gallbladder disorders, including gallstones, rank among the most common and costly digestive system diseases, affecting up to 20 million Americans.
+Gallbladder disorders, including gallstones, rank among the most common and costly digestive system diseases, affecting more than 1 in 10 adults in the UK3,4.

 This article will cover aspects of gallbladder function, why it is important to monitor gallbladder health, and when to see a doctor if you have symptoms of poor gallbladder health.